ContaAzul/turbine-ec2/README.md

 ## Why

-At ContaAzul, we are using Hystrix for circuit-breakers and Turbine to aggregate Hystrix streams.
+At ContaAzul, we have used [Netflix/Hystrix][hystrix] for circuit-breakers and [Netflix/Turbine][turbine] to aggregate Hystrix streams.

-Turbine has Eureka InstanceDiscovery, but we don't use it, nor want to use it.
+Turbine has Eureka InstanceDiscovery, but we don't use it, nor plan to use it in near future.

 It seemed simple enough to just use our already defined tags to wire services to Turbine.